zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/monitoring/monitoring-px-prometheusAndGrafana.1.md

 ---
 title: Prometheus and Grafana
-keywords: portworx, container, Kubernetes, storage, Docker, k8s, pv, persistent disk, monitoring, prometheus, alertmanager, servicemonitor, grafana
+keywords: monitoring, prometheus, alertmanager, servicemonitor, grafana, Kubernetes, k8s
 description: How to use Prometheus and Grafana for monitoring Portworx on Kubernetes
 ---